ShapeOfMatter/choreography/draft.md

 Generating the data for these tests requires running the protocol many times.
 The process is enumerated in Algorithm 1.

+Note that the data must be understood as vectors/matricies/tensors of bits. [is this actually important? are there exceptions/precondidtions?]

 > **Algorithm 1**
 >
 > 1. Set a chosen number of iterations `iters`,
 >    number of rows of data on which to train each model `trainN`,
->    and number of rows of data on which to test each model `testN`,
+>    and number of rows of data on which to test each model `testN`.
+> 2. Choose $\alpha$, your probability of randomly flagging a secure protocol as insecure.
-> 2. For `i <- [1..iters]`, calculate scores for the real and ideal models:
+> 3. For `i <- [1..iters]`, calculate scores for the real and ideal models:
->    - Run the protocol `trainN` times, collecting the corrupt views and honest secrets.
+>    1. Run the protocol `trainN` times, collecting the corrupt views and honest secrets.
->    - Train the first ML model on the collected data.
-The views are the input features, and the honest secrets are the labels.
+>    2. Train the first ML model on the collected data.
+        The real-world views are the input features, and the honest secrets are the labels.
 [I think this is generic ML terminology?]
->    - Train the second ML model the same way, but occlude (omit or overwrite) view data t
+>    3. Train the second ML model the same way, but occlude (omit or overwrite) view data to only reveal the ideal-world view.
+>    4. Run the protocol `testN` more times, again collecting the relevant data.
+>    5. The score for each model is the $L^1$ distance between the testing labels and the respective model outputs
+        (_i.e._ the number of bits wrong when run on the `testN` rows of test data).
+> 4. Using the `iters` samples of "real-world" and "ideal-world" scores,
+     calculate the $p$-value for the hypothesis that the distribution of real-world scores is better on average than the ideal-world distribution.
+     If this is significant ($p \leq \alpha$), output `INSECURE`, otherwise output `SECURE`.

 ### Issue: false positives